-Risks relating to revenue related to the sale of electricity and green benefits
+Risks relating to revenue related to the sale of electricity

-A wind farm's revenues are dependent on the price at which the electricity generated by its wind turbines and the associated green benefits, such as ROCs, can be sold, or any alternative revenue support that it may receive in future by way of other benefits such as strike price payments under CFDs.
+A wind farm's revenues are dependent on the price at which the electricity generated by its wind turbines and the associated government subsidies, such as ROCs, can be sold, or any alternative revenue support that it may receive in future by way of other benefits such as strike price payments under CFDs.
 Generally, the price at which a wind farm sells its electricity is determined by market prices in the UK, and the level of subsidy is determined by UK national renewable energy policies.